asiansergio/resumint/README.md

 ## Data Structure

-ResumeForge uses a JSON file to store your resume data.
+ResuMint uses a JSON file to store your resume data.
 See [data/example-data.json](data/example-data.json) for a complete example with multilingual support.

 ## Templates